oslokommune/okctl-upgrade/gists/bump-eks-to-1-20/README.md

 # Prepare applications

+## Make sure applications are configured correctly

+Google how to apply using `maxUnavailable=0` and `type: RollingUpdate`, or `type: Recreate`.

+This is to have as little downtime as possible.

 ## Add node selectors to pods using PVCs

 Before we can bump nodes, we need to make sure that pods that use volumes (via PVCs), spawn on a node in the same AZ as the volumes.
 If not the pod will not start, as it cannot find the PV.

 To do this, we need to specify which AZ pods in Kubernetes should spawn on.
 The AZ should be the same as the AZ of the PVC the application is using.

 ### List PVCs